vegaprotocol/specs/protocol/0090-VAMM-automated_market_maker.md

 - When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is more than `minimum price change trigger` as well as the slippage of the rebasing trade is within the maximum slippage setup for the vAMM the `base price` is updated when the new value is received from the oracle. (<a name="0090-VAMM-041" href="#0090-VAMM-041">0090-VAMM-041</a>)

-- When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is equal to `minimum price change trigger` but the slippage of the rebaising trade is more than the maximum slippage setup for the vAMM the `base price` doesn't get updated.
+- When vAMM uses oracle for the base price, and the relative difference between the new and existing `base price` is equal to `minimum price change trigger` but the slippage of the rebasing trade is more than the maximum slippage setup for the vAMM the `base price` doesn't get updated.
 If when the next value arrives and all the conditions are satisfied then that's when the `base price` gets updated. (<a name="0090-VAMM-042" href="#0090-VAMM-042">0090-VAMM-042</a>)

 - If the vAMM amendment contains both the new `maximum slippage` and a transaction to change the `base price` from a fixed value to the oracle-driven one, then the `maximum slippage` gets updated immediately and it's that new value that gets considered in all the subsequent amendments triggered by the receipt of the new `base price` from the oracle. (<a name="0090-VAMM-043" href="#0090-VAMM-043">0090-VAMM-043</a>)